 Here are some additional ideas to help flu-proof your flooring:

 This is an important part of floor maintenance.
 Be sure to use a machine that comes with a HEPA filter.
-HEPA filters traps the tiny particles that are otherwise blown back into the room in the vacuum exhaust.
+HEPA filters trap the tiny particles that are otherwise blown back into the room in the vacuum exhaust.
 Don’t forget to run over the carpet several times in heavy traffic areas.

 For a DIY grease-cutting cleaning agent, mix 1/4 cup washing soda, 1 tablespoon of liquid soap, 1/4 cup vinegar, and 2 gallons of very hot water.
 Put the washing soda in the bucket first, and then add the liquid ingredients — you do not want the soda to splash out.
 (Caution: Do not use this formula on waxed floors!)